What is Natasha’s Law?

 LiberEat’s Allergen Detection Technology

 LiberEat’s Allergen Detection Technology provides an allergen safety blanket for food businesses.
-LiberEat offers a second line of defence in the food industry to detect allergens and other harmful ingredients found in food.
-This technology can be applied directly by businesses to identify errors in allergen communications (such as labels) which can prevent the risk of injury or death in their customers.
+LiberEat offers a second line of defence in the food industry to detect allergens and other harmful ingredients.
+This technology can be applied directly by companies to identify errors in allergen communications (such as labels), which can prevent the risk of injury to their customers.
 Get in touch with us today to find out more about our Allergen Detection Technology.